 At our recent conferences, nearly 50% of Best Pitch awards by an agent or editor went to those who participated in the Query Letter Critique, so this activity really does improve your chances to shine!

-4. Saturday Lightning Pitches (NEW!) – $70 apiece, up to eight
+4. Saturday Lightning Pitches – $80 apiece, up to ten meetings

 Here is a way to get more meetings in with more agents and publishers in a short timespan to increase the number of asks you might get at the conference.
-New for May 2026, we will have 8 agents and publishers online via Zoom on separate laptops in the College Park Ballroom for a virtual pitch slam with our own twist.
+We will have 10 agents and publishers online via Zoom on separate laptops in the College Park Ballroom for a virtual pitch slam with our own twist.
 Participants can register to meet with one or more of them for what we call a “lightning pitch”: this is 5-minute meeting where the participant will spend the first 3 minutes telling an individual agent/editor about their manuscript and answering the agent’s/editor’s questions.
 Unlike at most conferences, you won’t just get a “yes” or “no” response: during the last 2 minutes, the agent/editor will (1) offer feedback–what interested them, making them want to read the participant’s work and/or what confused them, turned them off, or otherwise made them lose interest–and of course (2) state whether they want the participant to send them a partial/full manuscript.
 If so, the participant will obtain the agent’s/editor’s contact information from a volunteer in the ballroom.

 To let you practice and get feedback on your verbal “lightning” pitch(es), a panel of published authors who have a decade or more of experience querying and then assisting other writers with their pitches will help you polish your pitch.
 These critique sessions will use the same 5-minute timing as the Saturday lightning pitches.
 The participant will spend the first 3 minutes delivering their pitch and answering any questions the panelists have, but the last 2 minutes will be devoted entirely to feedback, where the panelists will recommend what to add and what to leave out.
 This will help you explain your manuscript more clearly and concisely, to increase your odds of getting to “yes” on Saturday during those lightning pitch sessions.